"I'M GLAD YOU ASKED!"

 "Is the SDSBVI accredited?"

 The SDSBVI meets the state requirements for a special education program and has been state accredited since 1935.
-We are accredited by the North Central Association (AdvancED).
 Maintaining these accreditations requires regular self-study, on-site evaluations by outside reviewers, and school improvement plans.

 "Do the students stay at the school all year around?"